maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     window-group             GtkWindowGroup*       : Read / Write / Construct Only

-.. _HildonWindowStack.description:
+.. _WindowStack.description:

 Description
 ===========

-The :class:`HildonWindowStack` is an object used to represent a stack of windows in the Hildon framework.
+The :class:`WindowStack` is an object used to represent a stack of windows in the Hildon framework.

 Stacks contain all :class:`HildonStackableWindow` s that are being shown.
 The user can only interact with the topmost window from each stack (as it covers all the others), but all of them are mapped and visible from the Gtk point of view.